steviecoaster/steviecoaster.github.io/_posts/2020-09-17-Package-Builder-Web-Edition.md

 ### End Result

 Once you've done all of that, it's off to run some powershell!
-To make this work, we are going to need to provider a header.
+To make this work, we are going to need to provide a header.
 This part I don't _quite_ 100% like, but for the purposes of "Could this even work", it's good enough.

 Open up an _elevated_* PowerShell console and run the following, editing it with an actual installer file, and the name you wish to give the package: